JulienPalard/peps/pep-0xxx.rst

 Language Tag
 ''''''''''''

-Typical notation for language tags is the IETF Language Tag [3]_, [4]_, based on ISO 639, alghough gettext uses ISO 639 tags with underscores instead of dashes to join tags [5]_.
+A common notation for language tags is the IETF Language Tag [3]_, [4]_, based on ISO 639, alghough gettext uses ISO 639 tags with underscores instead of dashes to join tags [5]_.

-It is more common to see dashes instead of underscores in URLS [6]_, so we should use IETF language tags, even if sphinx uses gettext
+It is more common to see dashes instead of underscores in URLs [6]_, so we should use IETF language tags, even if sphinx uses gettext
-internally: URL are not meant to leak underlying implementation.
+internally: URLs are not meant to leak the underlying implementation.

 It's uncommon to see capitalized letters in URLs, so it may hurt readability by attracting the eye on it:
 "https://docs.python.org/pt-BR/3.6/library/stdtypes.html".
 RFC 5646
 (Tags for Identifying Languages (IETF)) section-2.1 [7]_ tells the tags are not case sensitive.
-As RFC allows us to do so and it enhances readability, we should use lowercased tags.
+As the RFC allows lower case, and it enhances readability, we should use lowercased tags.

 It's redundant to display both language and country code if they're the same, typically "de-DE", "fr-FR", although it make sense,